fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

   - Do the online exam in the Submission system.
 Read more [here](/en/part0/general_info#the-course-exam)
   - Mark the course completed in the submission system, read more [here](/en/part0/general_info#how-to-get-your-credits)

-How to study the course – instructions in a nutshell (5 cr core course CSM141081)
+How to study the course – instructions in a nutshell: other course parts

 - Do the exercises.
 The exercises are submitted through GitHub and marking them as done on the submission system.
 Note that each of the parts 8- have a separate instance in the submission system
   - [The course certificate](/en/part0/general_info#course-certificate) will be available in the submission system